mysensors/NodeManager/README.md

 * Provide out-of-the-box sensors personalities and automatically execute their main task at each cycle

 # Installation
-* Download the package from https://mynodemanager.sourceforge.io
+* Download the package or clone the git repository at https://github.com/mysensors/NodeManager
 * Open the provided sketch template and save it under a different name
 * Open `config.h` and customize both MySensors configuration and NodeManager global settings
 * Register your sensors in the sketch file